 Practice #2: Diversification

 Diversification is the spreading of risk and reward within an asset class.
 Essentially, diversification is the practice of deliberate uncertainty, recognizing that it is virtually impossible to know which particular stock or mutual fund is likely to outperform another.
 Broad diversification seeks to capture the returns of different types of investments in all of the sectors over time but with less volatility at any one time.
 If your business comprises the bulk of your assets, it’s difficult to achieve any level of diversification, which is why it is important to create assets outside of your business.

 The third investment practice is rebalancing which is what keeps your overall investment strategy intact as the market fluctuates.
 Through market fluctuations, your asset allocation will change frequently which could cause your portfolio assets to fall out of alignment with your asset allocation targets.
 This could expose your portfolio to more volatility and it can also limit your upside in asset classes that have increased in value.
 When you rebalance your portfolio you sell off investments that have exceeded their target and buy assets that have fallen below their targets.
 That way, you always maintain your asset allocation target, and, equally important, you will always be buying low and selling high.

 Truth-be-told, investing “done right” is not that complicated - Set goals, allocate, diversify and rebalance yearly.
 Then rinse and repeat.
 And, most importantly, don’t veer from the strategy.
 It is so easy in fact, that the notion of simply doing it yourself can be tempting.
-However, the stakes are so high that even the smallest mistake or temporary break from strategy can derail your financial future.
+However, the stakes are so high that the even the smallest mistake or temporary break from strategy can derail your financial future.
 The best investment advice for business owners is to work with an objective, independent financial advisor in developing and implementing a sound, long term investment strategy.